-Adjustment to school (first time in post-secondar Issues with balancing school and work (the comilliness (recent or long-term), death of an immedi Job-related problems (working full-time, need to ry, study skills, issues with adjusting to bination of work, school and family is iate relative, family crisis, or injury. find a job, need to change jobs). overwhelming).
-DURING Other, please specify: BE WHAT HAS CHANGED THAT WILL ALLOW THE NEXT PERIOD OF ENROLLMENT ditional documentation to support the appeal s V YOU TO DEMONSTRATE SATIFA Print Na nme: Student Signature: Date:
+Personal problem (family or relationship issues).
+Adjustment to school (first time in post-secondary, study sk ills, issues with adjusting to academic demands).
+Issues with balancing school and work (the combination of work, school and family is overwhelming).
+Illness (recent or long-term), death of an immediate relative , family crisis, or injury.
+Other, please specify: DURING RIBE WHAT HAS CHANGED THAT WILL ALLOW YOU TO I IG THE NEXT PERIOD OF ENROLLMENT dditional documentation to support the appeal should be Print Nar Name: Student S nt Signature: Date: